algorandfoundation/xGov/Proposals/xgov-108.md

 ## Experience with Algorand

-We have been building notiboy project which is a notification and web3 chat application for algorand.
+We have been building notiboy project which is a notification and web3 chat application on algorand.

 ## Present Proposal

-As My Algo Wallet announced sunset, we were looking for an alternative multi chain wallet that can be used by community to operate hardware wallet.
+As My Algo Wallet announced sunset, we were looking for an alternative multi-chain wallet that can be used by community to operate hardware wallet.
 We stumbled upon airgap which was recommended to us by a community member.
 It has two features.
 Airgap vault and Airgap wallet.

 The AirGap Vault is responsible for secure secret recovery phrase generation and storage, as well as air-gapped transaction signing through QR codes.
 The Vault is installed on a dedicated device with no network connection, thereby protecting your secret recovery phrase from attackers.
 Even if you choose to install the Vault on a device with network connectivity, the Vault application still stays offline.